 Advanced Programming Techniques

-Reminder: Laptop Policy: No laptops, phones or tablets except for taking notes and other class purposes.
+Laptop Policy: No laptops, phones or tablets are permitted except for taking notes and other class purposes.

 This is a course about the practice of programming, an attempt to expose students to the development of real programs.
 Programming is more than just writing code.
 Programmers must also assess tradeoffs, choose among design alternatives, debug and test, improve performance, and maintain software written by themselves and others.
 At the same time, they must be concerned with compatibility, robustness, and reliability, while meeting specifications.
 Students will have the opportunity to develop these skills by working on their own code and in group projects.